opticspy/lightpipes/sphinx-sources/UserDefinedFunctions.rst

 Before the code begins it is recommended to insert a socalled "docstring" just after the function definition.
 In this docstring the working of the command and the parameters are explained and become visible in the help and eventually in the html pages of a sphinx web.
 In the code the first thing to do is to copy the input field with the Field.copy(Fin) command.
 At the end the output field can be returned after application of the modifications by the mathematics and the input parameters.
-It is recommented to put the parameters in the order as shown: the input field, Fin, first, next the required positional parameters and finally the optional parameters with their default values.
+It is recommended to put the parameters in the order as shown: the input field, Fin, first, next the required positional parameters and finally the optional parameters with their default values.

 Modify the __init__.py file.
 ----------------------------